 Christmas in Warsaw

-Warsaw’s Christmas markets are smaller than their counterparts in Munich and Vienna, but they still have a bit of everything on show.
+Warsaw’s markets are smaller than their counterparts in Munich and Vienna, but they still have a bit of everything on show.

 There is traditional Polish food like pierogies, fried fish, sweets, hearty soups and grilled meat, and international food like langos, goulash, dried fruit, and chocolate.

-Things to Do in Warsaw in Winter
+Things to Do in Winter

 There is a delicious, dynamic foodie scene, World War II and Cold War history, cool architecture and an entrepreneurial spirit.